CNAG-Biomedical-Informatics/convert-pheno/README.md

 - Input file(s):

     A text file in one of the accepted formats.

-With `--iomop` I/O files can be gzipped.
+    Note that when using `--iomop`, I/O files can be gzipped.

 - Optional: